 Tackle the World’s Largest Maze at the Dole Plantation

 Believe it or not, the Dole Plantation on Oahu, Hawaii is home to the world’s largest maze!
 Wander through tall bushes to find eight little landmarks.
 Want to make it a competition?
 Some of the fastest people have completed the maze in under ten minutes – even without a map!

 The current in Haleiwa Harbor is a little weaker than many places on the island, so it’s a great place for less experienced paddleboarders.
 Plus, you can wander down Anahulu River from Haleiwa Harbor, which is quite a unique paddle boarding experience.
 There are many places lining Haleiwa Harbor that have paddleboards that can be rented.

 Take a Short Stroll to Waimea Falls

 In order to get to any of Oahu’s waterfalls, there is some sort of “hike.”
 Waimea Falls has the shortest hike.
-As a matter of fact, it’s so short, I chose to call it a “short stroll,” making Waimea Falls the perfect waterfall to see if you have very young children with you on your trip to Hawaii.
+As a matter of fact, it’s so short, I chose to call it a “short stroll,” making Waimea Falls one of the perfect things to do on Oahu with toddlers.